-6.1 Staff
+7.1 Staff

-The researcher must determine by self-assessment whether their planned research requires formal ethical approval, using the University's Ethics Checklist.
-If applicants are uncertain, they should contact the relevant representatives of the Board.
 Staff applications should be created and submitted using the Worktribe Ethics Process.
-More guidance on the process can be found under 6.4.
+More guidance on the process can be found under 7.4.

-6.2 Postgraduate Research Students
+7.2 Postgraduate Research Students

-Postgraduate Research students must determine by self-assessment whether their planned research requires formal ethical approval, using the University's Ethics Checklist.
-If applicants are uncertain, they should contact the relevant representatives of the Board.
 Postgraduate Research applications should be created and submitted by the student using the Worktribe Ethics Process.
 When creating an ethics application on Worktribe, the student will be required to indicate that the application is related to a student project, their degree, and who their supervisor is.
-Further guidance on the subsequent process can be found under 6.4.
+Further guidance on the subsequent process can be found under 7.4.

-6.3 Undergraduate and Postgraduate Taught Students
+7.3 Undergraduate and Postgraduate Taught Students

-Undergraduate and Taught Postgraduate students are required complete ANNEX A - Ethics Checklist for UG and PGT students and, if ethics review is needed, fill out ANNEX B - Research Ethics Review Form.
-If human participants are involved, the Board's templates for Participant Information Sheets and Consent Forms should be used (see 6.5).
-The completed application form and all relevant documentation should then be submitted via the School's ethical review process - applicants should consult their supervisor and/or Programme/Project Coordinator for further details.
+Undergraduate and Taught Postgraduate applications for ethical review are managed within the Schools, using a downloadable 'Word' application form.
+If human participants are involved, the Committee's templates for Participant Information Sheets and Consent Forms should be used (see 7.5) The completed application form and all relevant documentation should then be submitted via the School's ethical review process (this may involve emailing it to the student's supervisor or course coordinator for ethical review).
+The School Ethics Officer will provide advice and assistance to supervisors on request.

-6.4 The Worktribe Ethics Review Process
+7.4 The Worktribe Ethics Review Process

 When preparing the ethics application on Worktribe, applicants should consult the current guidance.
-In addition to the application, relevant documentation (e.g. consent forms, participant information sheet, etc) might also need to be prepared and uploaded to the application - see information on relevant documentation and templates in 6.5.
+In addition to the application, relevant documentation (e.g. consent forms, participant information sheet, etc) might also need to be prepared and uploaded to the application - see information on relevant documentation and templates in 7.5.